 The newest safety standard for welding helmets is actually ANSI Z87.
 1 — 2003.
 This standard requires helmet along with auto-darkening lens producers to validate their advertised specifications such as darkness shade settings, switching rates of speed as well as other specifications.

-Care and Maintenance of Welding Helmet
+Care and Maintenance of the Welding Helmet

 Regular care and maintenance for welding helmet is highly required.
 This is important to ensure effective performances of the device as well as protection for the user.
 It is necessary to read carefully and follow the safety information provided in the operator’s manual and you should contact the manufacturing company in case of any doubt.
 Remember that, poor maintenance can cause early retirement for welding helmet and it would add only additional cost for replacement.
 Welding helmet provider as well as any mechanical shops and operator who offer maintenance services can also provide assistance.
 But, doing the maintenance with your own effort is always better and save money.
 Following guidelines will help you to care your welding helmet –